|Prominent Traditional leaders|

 The Wanga Kingdom was made up of several clans living together.

-The members of ruling clan were called Bashitsetse.
+The members of the ruling clan were called Bashitsetse.

 Their traditional ruler or king was called the Nabongo.